nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-All notes that are associated with this medication record.
+All notes that are associated with this medication/medical device record.

 All patient notes and prescriber notes at authorisation(plan) and issue(order) level **MUST** be included in this field.
 They **MUST** be concatenated and indicate the level the notes come from (for example, 1st Issue) and be prefixed with either ‘Patient Notes:’ or ‘Prescriber Notes:’ as appropriate.